 The bees that Johnstons Honeybee Farm utilizes have been developed since 1991.
 We started with a Carniolian/ Italian hybrid and have been raising our own queens since then.
 Twice we have suffered overwintering losses of around 75% and have bred from the bees that have survived.
 The first loss was caused by the advent of the tracheal mite, an internal parasite of bees; the second loss was caused by advent of the external parasite, Varroa destructor.
 From 2003 to 2011, we did not use any pesticides to treat for Varroa.
 In the fall of 2011 and again in 2012, our bees were treated with Apiguard whose active ingredient is the essential oil thymol.
-No miticides were again used in 2013, 2014, or 2015.
+No miticides were again used since 2012.
 We do not consider Varroa to be a major problem for our bees.

 Our bees are: